[Note: This is a long and dense post. Buckle up.]

 The audience who is to be convinced by the slow-fade version of the Fading Qualia Argument must both trust the introspective reports (or "introspective reports") of the intermediate entities while not trusting those of Robot.
 Given that some of the intermediate entities are extremely similar to Robot -- e.g., Entity N-1, who is only one neuron different -- it would be awkward and implausible to assume reliability for all the intermediate entities while not doing so for Robot.

 Now plausibly, if there is a slow fadeout, it's not going to be still going on with an entity as close to Robot as Entity N-1, so the relevant cases will be somewhere nearer the middle.
-Stipulate, then, two values I and J not very far separated (0 < I < J < N) such that we can reasonably assume that if Robot in nonconscious, so is Entity J, while we cannot reasonably assume that if Robot is nonconscious, so is Entity I. For consistency with their doubts about the introspective reports (or "introspective reports") or Robot, the target audience should have similar doubts about Entity J. But now it's unclear why they should be confident in the reports of Entity I, which by stipulation is not far separated from Entity J. Maybe it's a faded case, despite its report of vivid experience.
+Stipulate, then, two values I and J not very far separated (0 < I < J < N) such that we can reasonably assume that if Robot in nonconscious, so is Entity J, while we cannot reasonably assume that if Robot is nonconscious, so is Entity I. For consistency with their doubts about the introspective reports (or "introspective reports") of Robot, the target audience should have similar doubts about Entity J. But now it's unclear why they should be confident in the reports of Entity I, which by stipulation is not far separated from Entity J. Maybe it's a faded case, despite its report of vivid experience.

 Here's one way to think about it.
 Setting aside introspective skepticism about normal humans, we should trust the reports of Chalmers / Entity 0.
 But ex hypothesi, the target audience for the argument should not trust the "introspective reports" of Robot / Entity N. It's then an open question whether we should trust the reports of the relevant intermediate, possibly experientially faded, entities.
 We could either generalize our trust of Chalmers down the line or generalize our mistrust of Robot up the line.
 Given the symmetry of the situation, it's not clear which the better approach is, or how far down or up the slippery slope we should generalize the trust or mistrust.